Metadata editor » Posts about Metadata » Understanding EXIF Metadata: What You Need to Know

-EXIF metadata is a set of data embedded within digital image files that provides information about the image.
+The EXchangeable Image File format, commonly known as EXIF is a set of metadata embedded within digital image files that provides information about the image.
 It includes details such as the camera model, exposure settings, date and time of capture, and even GPS coordinates.
 This article aims to explain the significance of EXIF metadata, its uses, and how to manage it effectively.

 What is EXIF metadata?